Fast convergence of a Federated Expectation-Maximization Algorithm

 \section{Main Results}

-We are now ready to present our main theoretical results.
-The analysis of the empirical EM will rely on limiting arguments to which we can apply the population-level analysis.
-Thus, it is natural to break up the main results into two distinct theorems, one for the population EM and one for the empirical EM.
-Additionally, through this, we will be able to better understand where the gains in rates of convergence appear in the federated setting.
-We start by making an assumption on the initialization of the algorithm that ensures identifiability of the solution. \begin{assumption}[Identifiability] The initial estimates, $\btheta$, are chosen such that
+We are now ready to present our main theoretical result.
+It is natural to break this up into two distinct statements, one for the population EM and one for the empirical EM.
+We start by making an assumption on the initialization of the algorithm that ensures identifiability of the solution. \begin{assumption}[Identifiability] The initial estimates, $\{\widehat{\btheta}^{(0)}_k: k \in [K]\}$, are chosen such that